callicoder/spring-security-react-ant-design-polls-app/Readme.md

 ## Building a Full Stack Polls app similar to twitter polls with Spring Boot, Spring Security, JWT, React and Ant Design

+### Live Demo

+The application is hosted on AWS free tier.
+Check out the live demo at http://polls.callicoder.com

 ### Tutorials

 I've written a complete tutorial series for this application on The CalliCoder Blog -